pavithpr89/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 task 10 : Write a function that convert a string to an integer.

-task 0: Write a function that concatenates two strings.
+task 0: Write a function that concatenates two strings. task 1 : Write a function that concatenates two strings